makhidkarun/traveller_pyroute/readme.md

 The ``min-route-btn`` defines the minimum BTN drawn on the map.
 The default (8) is scaled for the Imperial standard.
 For poorer areas, setting this lower will include routes for more worlds.
 The ``min-route-btn`` and ``min-btn`` work together to produce a better map.
 For optimal results set ``min-btn`` to `min-route-btn` * 2 - 1 (15 for the default settings).

 ``max-jump`` selects the maximum distance used for trade route generation.
 Changing this can be based on jump drive availability.
 For lower TL areas or eras, setting this to 2 or 3 makes the rules reflect an earlier era.
-For an area where the stars are spread, setting this higher 5 or 6 may include routes across the gaps.
+For an area where the stars are spread, set to 5 or 6 to include routes across the gaps.

-``min-ally-count`` controls which allegiance codes are output in the `top_summary.wiki` file.
+``min-ally-count`` controls which allegiance codes are output in the `alleg_summary.wiki` file.
 For a map with many small empires it may be worth while setting this to 0 to include all of them in the output file.

 ``pop-code`` controls the interpretation of the population modifier. `fixed` is the standard Traveller interpretation of the code.  `benford` re-distributes, using a random number generator, the existing population codes to match [Benford's Law](http://en.wikipedia.org/wiki/Benford%27s_law).
 This produces a more accurate population distribution, and reduces the population by about 30%. `scaled` treats the value as a index into a scaled array of values, attempting to produce the same results as the `benford` population multiplier, but without the random generation.

 ``owned-worlds`` is used by the T5 Second Survey team to verify the owned (Government type 6) worlds have a valid controlling world government.
 When enabled it produces an `owned-worlds.txt` report.
 This report lists each owned world, the current listed owner (if any), and a list of candidate worlds

 The ``routes`` option select the route processing for drawing on the map.
 The `trade` option drawn the trade routes as described above.
-The `comm` option drawn a communications network, connecting the most important worlds, capitals, naval depots, and scout way stations within the various empires. `none` produces maps with no routes drawn.
+The `comm` option drawn a communications network, connecting the most important worlds, capitals, naval depots, and scout way stations within the various empires. `xroute` is a second option to draw a communications route for the Imperial sectors. `none` produces maps with no routes drawn.
 The last option is useful for producing the statistical output without the longer route production time.

 Input format
 ------------